brynsroberts/programming-notes/knowledge/find and replace text within a file in place.md

-To find and replace text within a file in place, meaning directly modifying the original file without creating a new file, you can use the `-i` flag with the `sed` command in Unix-based systems, such as Linux or macOS.
+To find and replace text within a file in place, meaning directly modifying the original file without creating a new file, you can use the `-i` flag with the `sed` command in [[Unix]]-based systems, such as Linux or macOS.
 The `-i` flag stands for in-place editing.

 Here is the syntax for using [[sed]] to find and replace text within a file in place: